NLnetLabs/routinator/doc/manual/source/manual-page.rst

            slurm
-                  The list is formatted as locally added assertions of a local exceptions file defined by RFC 8416 (also known as SLURM).
+                  The list is formatted as locally added assertions of a local exceptions file defined by RFC 8416 (also known as SLURM version 1).
+The produced file will have empty validation output filters.
+This version does not support ASPA.

+           slurm2
+                  The list is formatted as locally added assertions of a local exceptions file defined by
+                  draft-ietf-sidrops-aspa-slurm-02 (also known as SLURM
+                  version 2).
 The produced file will have empty validation output filters.

            openbgpd